AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 ## Public Inputs

-The structure of public inputs aligns with that of other private kernel circuits.
+The structure of public inputs aligns with that of other kernel circuits.

 ### Accumulated Data